Tomasdfgh/AutoConvNet/README.md

 In the following sections, I'll provide an overview of the code that constitutes AutoConvNet.
 As indicated in the list of libraries and frameworks used, the AutoConvNet UI is constructed using TKinter, with a focus on the ttk library for enhanced GUI elements.
 The backend functionalities, responsible for tasks like converting data into tensor arrays, configuring the model, and conducting training, heavily rely on torch and torchvision.

 #### the Convolutional Network class and Dynamically add on custom Conv or Dense Layers
 The very first question I had when making AutoConvNet is how could I build it to provide users the ability to add on as many conv layers or fully connected layers as they wish.
 The method to approach that is using the nn.ModuleList().
-Take a look below for the init and add_conv_layer methods:
+Take a look below for the CNN class constructor:
 ```
 class ReplicaConvolutionalNetwork(nn.Module):